KannonZenetism/zenetism-field-physics/structural-neuroscience/SN07-collective-cognition-and-centropy-forward-social-architecture.md

 ### 7.5 Relation to Structural Metaphysics

-The Aauthoritarian Principle (⟡0⟡), the Metaphysical Commons with Sovereign Custodianship, the Coherence Standard, and the All-Life-First Principle are established in Structural Metaphysics.
+The Aauthoritarian Stance (⟡0⟡), the Metaphysical Commons with Sovereign Custodianship, the Coherence Standard, and the All-Life-First Principle are established in Structural Metaphysics.
 SN07 applies them to cognitive social dynamics without re-deriving their metaphysical foundations.
 The Diamond Age as structural objective connects Structural Neuroscience to the teleological horizon of Zenetist metaphysics.

 ---